oxcompsoc/learntocode/session3/Notes.md

 # Session 4: Lists

 Lists are an important part of a program.
 We would like to store a bunch of items in one variable.
+This lets us
+- avoid having to define a new variable for every value we want to store
+- process collections that we don't know the size of when writing the code (like a list of email addresses or a list of scraped websites)
+- process entire collections simply and efficiently

 ## Basics

 Suppose we wanted to create a shopping list app.
 We would like to be able to store our user's shopping list and retrieve the items from it on demand.

-This is where Python lists come in.
-Here is how we create a list:
+Here is how that list might look:

 ```python
 shopping_list = ["bread", "smoked salmon", "cherry tomatoes", "cream cheese"]